 Then my sister, who initially praised her Bose QuietComfort 35 headphones, told me she was experiencing really bad headaches and dizziness.
 This was after I noticed her being unusually aggravated.
 She later told me it was the headaches and disorientation from wearing her headphones that put her in a bad mood.
 We both kept wearing them, thinking it would get better but it only seemed to get worse.
 In fact, wearing the BoseQuiet Comfort 35 headphones for a while started to make me feel disoriented as well.
 This was an expected reaction to cancelling out low-frequency sounds.
 But I decided to Google the problem to see whether this was in fact normal.
 It turns out lots of people experience headaches, ear pain, dizziness, and disorientation from wearing noise cancelling headphones.

 There were tons of reddit threads about noise cancelling headphones causing pain.
 There was even a specific thread about how Bose QuietComfort 35 headphones were causing headaches.
 People on various forums were complaining about a variety of issues resulting from long-term noise cancelling headphone use.
 Several people on this Amazon thread reported that things got so bad, they developed ear infections.
 But the complaints weren’t restricted to forum chatter.
-A 2008 TechRadar article titled “Do noise cancelling headphones make you sick?” provides insight about what may be responsible for the various problems users of noise cancelling headphones report having:
+A 2008 TechRadar article titled “Do noise cancelling headphones make you sick?” provides insight about what may be responsible for the various problems users of noise cancelling headphones have reported:

 “The WSJ also cites Sarah Stackpole, a New York ear, nose and throat doctor, who ‘speculates that the sound waves that cancel each other out may still transmit enough very low frequency vibrations to stimulate the balance receptors that are connected to the hearing hair cells in the inner ear… The disequilibrium that some people may feel from this is made worse because the vibrations falsely signal that the head is moving, but the eyes report that the head is stationary.
 Those mixed signals make the headphone wearer feel dizzy.”